argoproj/argo-workflows/README.md

 * [Data and batch processing](https://argoproj.github.io/argo-workflows/use-cases/data-processing/)
 * [Infrastructure automation](https://argoproj.github.io/argo-workflows/use-cases/infrastructure-automation/)
 * [CI/CD](https://argoproj.github.io/argo-workflows/use-cases/ci-cd/)
-* ETL
 * [Other use cases](https://argoproj.github.io/argo-workflows/use-cases/other/)

 ## Why Argo Workflows?

 * Argo Workflows is the most popular workflow execution engine for Kubernetes.
-* It can run 1000s of workflows a day, each with 1000s of concurrent tasks.
-* Our users say it is lighter-weight, faster, more powerful, and easier to use
+* Lighter-weight, scalable and easier to use.
 * Designed from the ground up for containers without the overhead and limitations of legacy VM and server-based environments.
 * Cloud agnostic and can run on any Kubernetes cluster.